andres-erbsen/dename-writeup/dename.md

 ## Coherent caching

 A continuously running incremental verifier will observe all changes to the directory.
-Therefore, if the verifier ever learns a name and its corresponding profile, it will also receive all future updates to it.
-Servicing a lookup for a name only requires having the branch of the Merkle tree that corresponds to that name, so an incomplete but up-to-date directory is sufficient to TODO
+Therefore, if the verifier ever learns a name and the corresponding profile, it will also receive all future updates to it.
+Servicing a lookup for a name requires having the branch of the Merkle tree that corresponds to that name, not the whole tree, so a verifier can serve the contents of its possibly incomplete but up-to-date directory.
+Furthermore, when presented with a lookup request for a name that it does not have a profile for, it can just look it up from a server that has a more complete version of the directory.
+A server operating this way is effectively a cache and can be useful to reduce lookup latency in a local network and reduce the load on the core servers.
+Unlike with DNS and Namecoin, a client using a cache achieves the same security guarantees as a client that interacts with any one core server.

 # Implementation details